kir486680/Material-LM/README.md

-Character-level language model trained on 2 material science books(1695508 characters)
+Character-level language model trained on 2 material science books(1695508 characters).

 This model was trained for about 10 hours on a one a100 GPU.